Transport and Equilibrium in Non-Conservative Systems: Proof of the Main Theorem

 \subsection{Convexity Estimates}

 In this subsection, we aggregate all the results concerning \textit{convexity} of the function $\mathscr G_{\mu}(\cdot)$ which will be used in the proof of the main theorem.
-First, it is seen that if $W$ is of positive type then $\mathscr G_{\mu}(\cdot)$ is always convex for all values of $\mu$.
-But, it is also known that such circumstances also foreclose any possibility of a phase transition.
+First, it is seen that if $W$ is of positive type then $\mathscr G_{\mu}(\cdot)$ is always a \b{convex functional of $N$} for all $\mu$.
+But, it is also known that such circumstances foreclose any possibility of a phase transition.
 However, even here, the rate of convergence to equilibrium is still of interest.
-More pertinently in the general cases, it is not unreasonable to assume that if $\text{e}^\mu$ is sufficiently small \textit{and} overall the fluid is reasonably homogeneous with a density not too far from the uniform state that some local convexity properties should ensue.
+More pertinently in the general cases \b{under study}, it is not unreasonable to assume that if $\text{e}^\mu$ is sufficiently small \textit{and} overall the fluid is reasonably homogeneous with a density not too far from the uniform state that some local convexity properties should ensue.